sagemath/trac_to_gh/Issue 7340.md

 # Issue 7340: cayley_table has a syntax error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7340

 Original creator: jason